National Women’s Register is an organisation for all women

-Our style is informal and relaxed.
-Local group meetings are held mostly in members’ homes, and all NWR events offer conversation, friendship and fun.
+NWR is a social organisation and our style is informal and relaxed.
+Local group and online activities offer conversation, friendship and fun.

 Why join NWR?

 Come along to local and online meet ups and national events

 A weekly online informal chat to connect with other women

 NWR operates a network of local groups for women across Great Britain.

 Join a Local Group to connect with others in your community